Where to set up your educational business in Europe?

 • High administrative costs, tight legal control.

-Asset: major academic prestige, especially in engineering, science and research.
+Key advantage: major academic prestige, particularly in engineering, sciences, and research.

 Focus : German-style free higher education